Dvirk100/MSP430-UART-FSM-With-Peripheries-Lab-4/README.md

 The FSM in this project manages different aspects of system functionality through these states and functions:

-state1 : Bling the RGB LED color by color with delay of X.
+state1 : Blink the RGB LED color by color with delay of X.

 state2: Count up onto the LCD screen with delay of X.